-We clarify two additional points regarding the above classification of consensus and dissensus crises.
+There are two additional features of the consensus-dissensus crisis classification that should be clarified.
 First, in today's political climate, even consensus crises, such as natural disasters, may become controversial and contentious.
-For example, during the early days of the 2019-20 bushfires in Australia, a top governmental official's comments about criticizing those who attributed the crisis to climate change provoked widespread controversy, dividing the country when unified support was needed to enable effective response and relief efforts (Remeikis, 2019).
+For example, during the early days of the 2019-20 bushfires in Australia, a top governmental official criticized people who attributed the crisis to climate change, which provoked widespread controversy, dividing the country when unified support was needed to enable effective response and relief efforts (Remeikis, 2019).
 Second, for all crisis types, it is the responsibility of organizations operating in affected communities to engage residents with common needs and interests; this responsibility becomes particularly crucial when dissensus occurs (Stallings, 1973).
 In this regard, social identity scholars suggest that leaders have the capacity to promote a shared sense of identification within and outside their organizations to facilitate collaborations among individuals with differing views toward an issue (Hogg, 2001; Reicher et al., 2005).
 In turn, the enhanced sense of identification contributes to individual and collective recovery from crises (Drury et al., 2019).
 This social identity perspective is explained next.

-3. Social Identity Approach
+3. Social identity approach

 The SIA commonly refers to two interrelated theories (Abrams & Hogg, 1990): social identity theory (Tajfel & Turner, 1979) and self-categorization theory (Turner et al., 1987).
 According to social identity theory, a person's sense of self comprises not only personal identities, but also social identities deriving from membership of groups that are used to define self-concept in collective terms (i.e., "who we are" not just "who I am") (Tajfel & Turner, 1979).
 The need to maintain a positive self-concept motivates individuals to seek and continue membership in a repertoire of desirable social groups that are favorably distinct or differentiated from out-groups (Tajfel & Turner, 1979).
-Extending this point, a key proposition of self-categorization theory is that social identity is made possible through a process of self-stereotyping whereby individuals self-categorizes as interchangeable members of a group based on one or more shared values, beliefs, or characteristics (Turner et al., 1987, 1994).
-It is the social and cognitive process of self-categorization that enables shared identification with other in-group members and affects one's psychological and behavioral responses in social context (Turner et al., 1994).
+Extending this point, a key proposition of self-categorization theory is that social identity is made possible through a process of self-stereotyping whereby individuals self-categorize as interchangeable members of a group based on one or more shared values, beliefs, or characteristics (Turner et al., 1987, 1994).
+It is the social and cognitive process of selfcategorization that enables shared identification with other in-group members and affects one's psychological and behavioral responses in social context (Turner et al., 1994).
 For example, group membership is enough for members to (not) help unknown individuals that (do not) belong to the same group (Levine et al., 2005).
 Crucially, when a given social identity becomes salient in a person's self-concept, it motivates behaviors that contribute to achieving a group's purposes and goals (Turner et al., 1994).